Krish-Kabariya/blueCarbon_Project/README.md

 # 🌊 Coastal Threat Alert System

 An AI-powered early warning and alert platform to protect coastal communities and ecosystems from threats such as storm surges, sea-level rise, illegal dumping, algal blooms, and cyclones.
-Built during **\[Hackathon Name]**.
+Built during **\[HackOut-25(DA-IICT)]**.

 ---